fingerskier/manthra/README.md

 When you get what you want that is God's direction.
 When you don't get what you want that is God's protection.
   Shannon L. Adler

+The skill of writing is to create a context in which other people can think.
+  Edwin Schlossberg

 Three contractors are bidding to fix a broken fence at the White House.